Mindful Eating Programs and Training

 “What’s so great about eating a meal mindfully?
 Don’t you get bored eating without doing something else?
 How do you make time to eat mindfully?”

-Make-time-to-eat-mindfullyThese are common questions about mindful eating so I thought the best way to answer them is to describe how this works for me.
-This particular example happened on a Saturday, when I wanted to reclaim mindful eating for myself after a busy workweek.
+Make-time-to-eat-mindfullyThese are common questions about mindful eating, so I thought the best way to answer them is to describe how this works for me.
+This example happened on a Saturday, when I wanted to reclaim mindful eating for myself after a busy workweek.

 I had a light breakfast after my walk then spent a couple of hours cleaning up the yard after some heavy storms.
 By midday, I definitely felt hungry, having a sort of “running on empty” sensation.
-From experience, I knew that makes me appreciate my food even more.
-As Michelle says, “Hunger is the best seasoning.”
+From experience, I know being hungry helps me appreciate my food even more.
+As Michelle May says, “Hunger is the best seasoning.”

-I prepared a salad including green beans, blanched red onions, almond cheddar cheese, quinoa, with a nice dressing.
-As I put it together, I paused to admire the colors—lovely greens of the beans and parsley, pinkish-red of onions, and the orange of the cheese.
+I prepared a salad, including green beans, blanched red onions, almond cheddar cheese, quinoa, with a nice dressing.
+As I put it together, I paused to admire the colors; the lovely greens of the beans and parsley, pinkish-red onions, and the orange cheese.
 I smelled each ingredient, anticipating how they would taste.

 I ended my meal with an apple.
 As I took small bites, appreciating the crunch as well as perfect balance of sweet and tart, I looked at the trees swaying in the buffeting wind and thought about apple picking.
 I realized that the orchards where I like to pick endured the same weather, and that this apple was a testament to everything its parent tree survived in order to produce it.
 How miraculous, too, that the small seeds within could produce yet another tree, and yet more apples.